 Associate Deans for Research and Enterprise

-- Cass Business School; Professor Bobby Banerjee (Ex-officio)
+- Bayes Business School; Professor Bobby Banerjee (Ex-officio)

 - School of Arts and Social Sciences; Dr Miguel Mera (Ex-officio)

-- School of Health Sciences; Professor Chris Hull (Ex-officio)
+- School of Health and Psychological Sciences; Professor Chris Hull (Ex-officio)

-- School of Maths, Computer Science and Engineering; Professor Panicos Kyriacou (Ex-officio)
+- School of Science and Technology; Professor Panicos Kyriacou (Ex-officio)